Elementary Art Educators

 Eventually, my love of art, and my wonderful husband, persuaded me to return to college for a degree in art education.
 Therefore, in 2009, I, along with my five children, set off to college.
 While working towards my degree, I also worked in home health care, often with Alzheimer’s patients.
 I found that the arts, both visual and musical, were especially beneficial to those suffering from Alzheimer’s.

 I received my Bachelor’s of Art Education from the University of South Carolina in 2015 and accepted a temporary teaching position at Dorman High School.
-I began taking graduate courses and obtained my Bachelor’s Plus 18.
-The following year I accepted my position at Roebuck Elementary where I currently serve as the art teacher.
+After completing my certification, I began taking graduate courses and obtained my Master's in Education.
+I now teach at Roebuck Elementary where I currently serve as the art teacher.

 My husband and I enjoy traveling, ceramics, and photography.
 I also enjoy serving alongside my family at church and through a local jail ministry.